 Here’s what you need to make this Starbucks pumpkin bread copycat recipe:

-This recipe is a quick bread, so this means that we mix our wet and dry ingredients first separately, and then we mix them together.
+This recipe is a quick bread, which means that we mix our wet and dry ingredients first separately and then together.

-I find if the dry ingredients are sifted it makes for better bread.
+I find that sifting the dry ingredients makes for better bread.
 The bread will be airier and have a uniform texture.

 You don’t want to over-mix a quick bread, you want to mix it just long enough to get the lumps out.

-1. In a large bowl add all of the dry ingredients; flour, sugar, salt, baking soda, salt, and spices.
-Sift the dry ingredients together and give them a final whisk to make sure they’re all combined.
+- In a large bowl, add all of the dry ingredients: flour, granulated sugar, salt, baking soda, salt, and spices.
+Sift the dry ingredients together and give them a final whisk to combine them.

-2. In a smaller bowl mix together the eggs, oil, pumpkin puree, and vanilla.
+- In a medium bowl, mix the eggs, oil, pumpkin purée, and vanilla.

-3. Pour the wet ingredients mixture over the dry ingredients.
+- Pour the mixture of wet ingredients over the dry ingredients.
 Stir until the lumps are out.
 Do not over-stir the mixture.

 The bread cuts best when allowed to cool completely.